-Jan 01 - New Year's Day

-Jan 06 - Epiphany

-Easter Monday is different every year, usually in March or April

-May 01 - State Holiday

-May 21 - Ascension Day

-Jun 01 - Whit Monday

-Jun 11 - Corpus Christi

-Aug 15 - Assumption Day

-Oct 26 - National Day

-Nov 01 - All Saints' Day

-Dec 08 - Immaculate Conception Day

-Dec 25 - Christmas Day

-Dec 26 - St. Stephen's Day
+If a holiday falls on a Thursday /Tuesday, it could be possible that your company gives you Friday / Monday off of work (it is called a "Fenstertag").
+Ask your company about their holidays, because then you can take a long weekend trip!

+Jan 01 - New Year's Day Jan 06 - Epiphany Easter Monday is different every year, usually in March or April May 01 - State Holiday Ascension Day (sixth Thursday after Easter, exactly 40 days after Easter Sunday) Whit Monday (roughly seven weeks after Easter Sunday, or 50 days after Easter) Corpus Christi (usually a Thursday in the middle of June) Aug 15 - Assumption Day Oct 26 - National Dav Nov 01 - All Saints' Day Dec 08 - Immaculate Conception Day Dec 25 - Christmas Day Dec 26 - St. Stephen's Day